AutoPackAI/beebot/README.md

 ```

 ### Websocket Connection

+_Note: Notifications are currently undergoing a rework and may not work at the moment_

 To receive a stream of changes to all the data models in BeeBot, you can subscribe to the websocket connection at
 the `/notifications` endpoint with the same host/port as the web api, e.g. ws://localhost:8000/notifications.
 Use your